 Booking an Appointment

 In order to comply with physical distancing guidelines, we will be limiting the number of patients in our office at any given time.
 All appointments must be booked in advance by calling us at 905-628-5866.
 This includes any patients who require frame repairs or adjustments, or for patients who want to select a new pair of glasses, as well as any patient in need of an examination by one of our optometrists.
 At the time of booking, patients will be asked a series of questions for COVID-19 screening, please click here to view the screening questions.
 Only those who pass the screening will be booked and patients will be asked the same screening questions upon their arrival to their appointment.
 If the appointment is cancelled with less than 24 hours notice BY PHONE, a fee of $50 will apply.
 Where appropriate, patients may be offered the option of a virtual appointment with an optometrist.

 Arriving for your Appointment

 Our check-in process has changed significantly in order to minimize the amount of time that patients spend in the office.
 Upon arrival, we ask that patients text or call us from the parking lot at 365-323-9177 to inform us of their arrival.
 We will call back and check-in will take place over the phone, where one of our team members will perform the COVID-19 screening.
-If patients do not have a cell phone, they may enter as long as it is empty and knock on our inner door which will be locked.
+If patients do not have a cell phone, they may enter our front foyer as long as it is empty and knock on our inner door which will be locked.
 We will come to assist you and the check-in process will take place at the front desk.
 Patients will only be admitted at the time of their appointment and any late arrivals may be asked to reschedule.
 Masks are required for entry unless patient is under the age of 2 or if contraindicated due to other health conditions (please call ahead to discuss this with your doctor if this is the case).

 Prior to entering the building, patients are asked to please:

 - Put on their mask and put away their cell phones for the duration of their visit